moorepants/me41035/content/pages/index.rst

    2024** with activities scheduled throughout the day from Monday to Friday each week.
 The course will be in person in Delft!

+   If there are not enough registered students, it is possible that the course will not be taught in 2024.

 Credits
 =======